semaphoreP/codeastro/Day2/README.md

 ### Roles
   * Driver: in charge of sharing their screen and typing the code for this activity
-  * Recorder: in charge of writing down all the results and reporting back when we poll everyone
-  * Time-keeper: in charge of keeping the team on track to finish the activity
   * Navigator: in charge of directing the driver what to code (everyone else; can be more than one person)

 ## Debugging Principles